Time4Learning review, Math screen - a time for learning

 Quizzes and tests are built into each course to ensure comprehension.
 The program shows when students have completed activities, quizzes, and tests.
 Time4Learning has an automated reporting system that tracks test and lesson scores as well as the time spent on each activity.
 Parents can easily print weekly reports, customizing them by date, subject, or type of activity—a big help for record keeping and portfolio documentation.
 There are also tests that simulate standardized tests, although scores on those tests are not factored into the student’s achievement in Time4Learning.

-Time4Learning also has an “online playground” for students up through eighth grade and a "gameroom" for high school students.
-The lower level includes a timer that allows children to play these "safe" games for up to a time limit set by the parent.
+Time4Learning also has an “online playground” for students in grades two through eight and a "game room" for high school students.
+Each level includes a timer that allows children to play these "safe" games for up to a time limit set by the parent.
 Playtime can be set to zero if parents don’t want children playing games at all.
-(There is no timer for the upper level.)
 Games are actually ones that children will enjoy, and they might well be used as rewards to motivate children to learn.
-High school students also have access to Time4Friends, a moderated social media network just for high school members of Time4Learning.

 You Also Need to Know...

 In summary, Time4Learning is one of the most thoroughly developed educational websites.
-While it is possible to use it for a large part of your curriculum for some grade levels, you will generally need to be using other resources alongside it for a complete program.
+While it is possible to use it for a large part of your curriculum for some grade levels, you might need to use other resources alongside it for a complete program.

 Pricing Information